20 Largest Airports in the U.S.

 We wouldn't blame anyone who forgets that they flew into the Southwest Florida International Airport (better known as the Fort Myers Airport).
 Made up of boring blocks and beige upon beige upon beige, this is probably one of the least appealing flying centers in the country.

-Still, we give it props for handling a decent volume and, especially, for setting aside 6,000 acres (24.3 square kilometers) of its land to be preserved.
+Still, we give it props for handling a decent volume and, especially, for setting aside 6,000 acres (9.38 square miles) of its land to be preserved.
 That's a plot equivalent to the size of Sacramento International Airport.

 2. Dallas/Fort Worth International Airport, Texas